josethomazini/hello-node-boilerplate/README.md

   "editor.formatOnSave": false
 ```

-3.3 Choose this project's folder.

-4 Either from inside the container or from your local system you can call the scripts to prepare the environment
+### Either from inside the container or from your local system you can call the scripts to prepare the environment

 ```
 yarn:install